-Once our practice asserts itself and refines itself, the choice of the material will be done by itself (a light and discreet hybrid? or a full format with a telephoto lens for animal photography? a film camera?).
+Once our practice asserts itself and refines itself, the choice of the material will be done by itself (a light and discreet hybrid?, or a full format with a telephoto lens for animal photography? or a film camera?).

 What characteristics do you think you need to become a photographer?
 What’s your tips or advice for someone in your genre?

 I would like to be even more comfortable, there are still times when I don't dare to take the camera out.
 And to sharpen my eyes and my sensitivity to everyday scenes even more.
 To make pictures that tell stories and not just pictures in majestic frames.

 A trick for street photography: practice taking freehand pictures, it allows more discretion and gives access to different and interesting shooting angles.